klausbayrhammer/go-kata/README.md

 Let's compile and run a Hello World program and get familiar with the go tool.
 The code for this task is in the `task-1` directory.

-Here is a list of things you may want to try:
+💡Here is a list of things you may want to try:
 - open `main.go` in your editor and have a look around
 - run `go run .`
 - run `go run main.go`